Hanok Hyeyum

 First Glance: A Hanok That Feels Personal

 Hyeyum is the kind of place you notice in layers.
-From the outside, it has all the classic hallmarks: curved rooflines, warm wooden beams, a courtyard framed by stone and timber.
+From the outside, it has all the classic hallmarks: curved rooflines, warm wooden beams, and a courtyard framed by stone and timber.
 But once I stepped through the front gate, it felt more like a small retreat than a historic showpiece.

 There are only a handful of rooms, each arranged around the courtyard.
-Mine had the familiar features of hanok stays, a low bed, natural materials, and soft light filtering through traditional windows — paired with the modern conveniences you actually need: air-conditioning, an ensuite bathroom, and little touches like a kettle and a mini fridge.
+Mine had the familiar features of hanok stays, a low bed, natural materials, and soft light filtering through traditional windows, paired with the modern conveniences you actually need: air-conditioning, an ensuite bathroom, and little touches like a kettle and a mini fridge.
 The space was simple, but intentionally so.
 Everything served a purpose.

 Mornings Worth Stretching Out